Kayli/logspub/dev-distributed.md

   - happen when
     - you put your priorities higher than team's or company's
     - team puts its priorities higher than company's

+- micro frontend anarchy
+  - a particularly egregious form of this syndrome is using multiple frontend frameworks
+    - for example, React.js and Angular — in the same "single-page" application.
+  - although this might be technically possible, it is far from advisable when not part of a deliberate transition strategy

 ## kubernetes k8s